 Combined Driving is Eventing with a team of horses and a carriage.
 The horses and drivers compete in three purposefully similar phases – dressage, marathon, and cones.
 The fast and furious action of a marathon, the cross-country cousin is largely attributable to the sport's explosion with the public in recent years.

 Cowboy Mounted Shooting involves a horse, cowboy, and their guns negotiating a course filled with targets.
 The cowboys use two 0.45 caliber single action revolvers firing blanks at balloons mounted on posts in various patterns.
 Each revolver is loaded with five blanks.
-The rounds are timed, ranging between fifteen and thirty-five seconds, and there are ten balloons.
+The rounds are timed and there are ten balloons.
 There is a five second penalty for each missed balloon and a ten second penalty for not running the course correctly.

 In cross country jumping, the horse and rider’s endurance, skill, and agility are put to the test as they run a prescribed course through fields and forests up to two miles long.
 The course is set with an optimal time that the horse and rider must complete it in.
 The team negotiates logs, ditches, streams, banks, hills, and fences in the pursuit of a clear round of zero penalties for disobedience, falls, rider errors or time overage.
 The lowest score wins.

 Dressage is a test of the horse and rider on how well they can perform a series of prescribed movements.
-Derived from the French verb “dresseur”, meaning “to train”, the top dressage students have impeccably trained their horses to develop harmonious and fluid movements performed from seemingly imperceptible signals.
+The top dressage students have impeccably trained their horses to develop harmonious and fluid movements performed from seemingly imperceptible signals.
 Dressage is an extremely difficult discipline and has deep historical and classical roots.
 The USA National and FEI governed levels exist to promote uniformity internationally.

 Endurance riding is a timed test of a horse and rider team’s ability to traverse a marked and measured cross country trail over natural terrain covering 50 to 100 miles a day.
 Riders are allowed twelve hours to complete a 50-mile ride and twenty-four hours for a 100-mile ride.